anandgraves/frontend-developer-bookmarks/README.md

 * [Designing with Progressive Enhancement](http://sixtwothree.org/posts/designing-with-progressive-enhancement)
 * [thoughtbot Playbook](https://thoughtbot-playbook.s3.amazonaws.com/playbook/playbook.pdf) - the who, what, why, where, when, and how of modern application development (pdf)
 * [U.S. Digital Services Playbook](https://playbook.cio.gov/)
+* [Site scan](https://dev.windows.com/en-us/microsoft-edge/tools/staticscan/) - run a quick code scan on any URL to check for out-of-date libraries, layout issues, and accessibility

 ## No Frameworks